 'Collaborate'.Alternatively, scroll down this page to see the topics under discussion at

 Event Introduction: Catherine Hawkins, Founder, Think!Sponsorship

 Topic One: Collaborative Trends

 Our opening session sets the tone for our Collaborate: Digital and reviews and reflects on the trend findings from the Frontier20 industry report—conducted pre and during CV-19.
 Think!Sponsorship attendees will hear exclusive findings from the 2020 survey.

 Topic Two: Selling Collaboratively - Panel Discussion

-As sponsorship has become more integrated so objectives have become more sophisticated and wide-reaching, calling for sellers to create collaborative, bespoke solutions with creative activation plans.
+As sponsorship has become more integrated so objectives have become more sophisticated and wide-reaching, calling for sellers to create bespoke solutions with creative activation plans.
 In the advent of CV-19 dynamism, flexibility and collaboration have become central pillars that underpin enduring and successful partnerships.
-In this session we explore how the marketplace has and is evolving at rapid pace and the changing nature of sponsorship rights and assets and the art of modern successful sponsorship sales.
-This session will be run as a panel discussion with sponsorship buyers and sponsorship sellers representing both ends of the sales negotiation.
+In this session we explore how the marketplace has and is evolving at rapid pace and the changing nature of sponsorship rights and assets.
+This session will be run as a panel discussion with sponsorship buyers and sponsorship sellers representing both ends of this spectrum.